RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 14.md

 It wasn't her lot to be allowed to be soft and cared for.

 When Sinéad had spoken, in her disarming and personable voice, Debug simply pretended she was once again back in high school and in incredible amounts of trouble for flaunting some rule or getting into a fight.
-Using the style of poetic and metaphoric codewords she used to use to let Sinéad know what was going on before anyone else got a chance to.
+Using the style of poetic and metaphoric codewords she used back then to let Sinéad know what was going on before anyone else got a chance to.
 It had been going well, she had felt in control and could see a path out of the conversation with her sanity intact.

 But Sinéad had broken her own rule.